-I create sculptures with leathers primarily using the skins of invasive species, like Burmese Python from the Florida Everglades, Lionfish from the Atlantic and Caribbean, and Dragonfin from the Mississippi River.
+I create sculptures with leathers made from the skins of invasive animal species, like Burmese Python from the Florida Everglades, Lionfish from the Atlantic and Caribbean, and Dragonfin from the Mississippi River.
 Using age-old techniques, I make art with a focus on helping to revive and protect ecosystems around the world.

-My purpose in working with these invasive animal skins is to call attention to an urgent problem.
-Due to human error animals have been introduced from parts of the world where they’re naturally kept in check to other areas where they have no natural enemies.
-This has caused ecological disaster on an enormous scale.
-These animals have dominated their new environments, decimating native wildlife populations and threatening entire ecosystems.
-Unfortunately, to fix this problem, thousands of these animals must be killed.
+Through my work, I aim to call attention to an urgent problem.
+Human error has displaced animals from parts of the world where they’re naturally kept in check to areas where they have no natural enemies.
+These animals dominate their new environments, destroy the native wildlife populations, and threaten the entire ecosystem.
+Unfortunately, to fix this problem, thousands of them must be killed.
 I work with their skins to help support this vital initiative, and in the hope of creating something beautiful from such an ugly situation.
-Each skin used contributes to protecting hundreds of different types of native mammals, birds, reptiles, fish and coral reefs, as well as the livelihoods of the millions of people who rely on them.
+Each skin I use helps protect hundreds of different types of native mammals, birds, reptiles, fish and coral reefs, as well as the livelihoods of the millions of people who depend on them.

 My past work has been featured in Latina magazine, 5280, and Colorado Expression Magazine.